-The proposed disposal of the self-occupied properties have not been completed as certain conditions precedent have yet to be met.
-Hence, as at 31 March 2021, the properties remain classified as non-current held for sale.
+The proposed disposal of the self-occupied property has not been completed as certain conditions precedent have yet to be met.
+Hence, as at 31 March 2022, the property remains classified as a non-current asset held for sale.

 13. SHARE CAPITAL